Safety Advisory Group

 The objectives of the SAG are to:

-• promote high levels of safety and welfare at events by giving advice and guidance
+• promote good practice in the planning of high levels of safety and welfare with advice and guidance

-• support businesses and organisers by having a single point of contact for the event and consistent professional advice and guidance
+• support the event organiser/s by having a single point of contact for the event with consistent professional advice and guidance resulting in effective planning

 • share good practice